Joseph Cao: Significance

 "Top 10 Political Upsets" of 2008.

-Cao became the first Vietnamese-American elected to Congress.
+Cao became the first Vietnamese American elected to Congress.
 Cao's win made the 2nd District by far the most Democratic district in the nation to be represented by a Republican; the district has a Cook Partisan Voting Index of D+28.
 Obama carried the district with 74 percent of the vote, his 35th-best performance in the country and his fifth best in a Southern district.

 Cao's victory over a tainted incumbent became a cause for celebration among many in Louisiana.
 Wrote Jeff Crouere in his column Ringside Politics, "The victory strikes a major blow against the reputation of Louisiana as a corrupt state".

 House GOP members were particularly vocal in their glee over Cao's defeat of the Democratic incumbent.
 Among many other statements, House minority leader John Boehner asserted Cao's win was "a symbol of our future" in a memorandum with "The Future Is Cao" as its subject line.

 2010

 Cao was thought to face nearly impossible odds for reelection due to the district's overwhelmingly Democratic nature.
 Indeed, many pundits likened him to Michael Patrick Flanagan, a former Republican congressman from Illinois.
 Flanagan ousted scandal-plagued House Ways and Means Committee chairman Dan Rostenkowski in 1994, only to be roundly defeated for reelection after one term in his heavily Democratic Chicago-based district by future Illinois Governor Rod Blagojevich.

 As expected, Cao lost his reelection bid in a landslide to Democratic State Representative Cedric Richmond, an African American.
 Other candidates included Independents Ron Austin, Anthony K. Marquize, and Jack Radosta.
 Cao had the support of several of New Orleans' prominent Democrats, including Councilwoman Stacy Head, Assessor Erroll Williams, and State Representative Juan LaFonta (who had lost the Democratic Party's nomination to Richmond), but the vote fell on racial lines.
 He was one of only two Republican House incumbents to lose reelection in 2010.
-The other was Charles Djou of Hawaii, who also represented a strongly Democratic-leaning district.

-Proving just how Democratic the 2nd district still is, the Republicans only fielded nominal candidates in the district in 2012, 2020 and 2022, and no Republican candidate even filed in 2014, 2016 or 2018.